UK leader Rishi Sunak signals plan to backtrack on some climate goals

 LONDON (AP) — Prime Minister Rishi Sunak is preparing to water down some of Britain’s climate commitments, saying the country must fight climate change without penalizing workers and consumers.

 Sunak issued a late-night statement Tuesday in response to a BBC report saying the prime minister is considering extending deadlines for bans on new gasoline and diesel cars – currently due in 2030 —- and on new natural-gas home heating.
+(Moving this up.)

 Sunak said that in a speech this week he will set out a “proportionate” approach to the environment.
 He did not set a date for the speech, which could come as early as Wednesday.